-Demographic information collected for the LTC FS does not determine eligibility for LTC services.
+Demographic information collected for the LTCFS does not determine eligibility for long-term care services.
 Demographic information is used for two purposes:

-- Demographic information will be used for quality assurance and program oversight by state and county administrators.
+- Quality assurance and program oversight by state and county administrators.

 This is a read-only field that the application will fill in automatically.
 To transfer a screen to another agency because of enrollment, referral, or applicant's move to another county, the Transfer utility should be used.

 Enter the date someone requested that a functional screen be done.
-For example, use the date a health care provider refers a consumer to your agency or the date a MCO refers a consumer to a resource center.
+For example, use the date a health care provider refers a consumer to your agency or the date a managed care organization (MCO) refers a consumer to an aging and disability resource center.
 If no one requested the functional screen, enter the date you start it.
-For example, use the date you start the screen when completing an annual screen or when completing a screen so than an existing participant has a baseline screen in your system.
+For example, use the date you start the screen when completing an annual screen, or when completing a screen so that an existing participant has a baseline screen in your system.

-Select one option from the drop down box.
+Select one option from the drop-down menu.
 There are two screen type options:

-- Screen type 01, Initial Screen—The first Long Term Care Functional Screen completed for a person interested in understanding his or her long-term care status.
+- Screen type 01, Initial Screen—The first LTCFS completed for a person interested in understanding his or her long-term care status.
 Anyone may request a functional screen.
 Additionally, anyone can be referred for a functional screen.

-- Screen type 02, Rescreen Screen—An annual/recertification screen required as long as a consumer is enrolled in a home and community-based waiver program (COP/CIP/W, Family Care, PACE/Partnership).
+- Screen type 02, Rescreen Screen—An annual/recertification screen is required as long as a consumer is enrolled in a home and community-based waiver program (COP, CIP, Family Care, PACE/Partnership, or IRIS).
 This screen type is used to complete the annual re-determination of a person's functional eligibility and used to record a person's significant changes in condition.
 For Family Care Only: If the consumer was enrolled in a waiver program prior to Family Care, they must continue to be recertified according to the date established with the prior waiver.
-If the consumer was not enrolled in a waiver program prior to Family Care, the screen must be completed annually no later than the end of the month initial eligibility was established.
+If the consumer was not enrolled in a waiver program prior to Family Care, the screen must be completed annually no later than 365 days after the previous eligibility calculation.

 Enter the applicant's "permanent residence" address.
-If the person is now in a facility (nursing home, CBRF) that may or may not be their “permanent residence.”
-If a person is now in a nursing home, but maintains their apartment in the community with the intention of returning to home in the next few weeks, their apartment would be their permanent residence—not the nursing home.
-Use your professional discretion to determine what is the applicant's permanent residence.
+If the person is now in a facility (e.g., nursing home, community-based residential facility), the facility may or may not be their “permanent residence.”
+If a person is now in a nursing home, but maintains their apartment in the community with the intention of returning to home in the next few weeks, the apartment would be the permanent residence—not the nursing home.
+Use your professional discretion to determine the applicant's permanent residence.

-“Applicant” is the consumer you are screening as part of application for HCBW, Family Care, PACE/Partnership, or other long term care program.
+“Applicant” is the consumer you are screening as part of application for home and community-based services waivers, Family Care, PACE/Partnership, or other long-term care program.
 Include street number, street name, apartment number, city, and zip.
 Include telephone number if available.

-For transient persons, enter the address they lived at the most in the last 6 months.
+For transient persons, enter the address they lived at the most in the last six months.

 This space is available for you to enter directions to the applicant/consumer's home.
 Keep your entries brief and succinct.

-Select from the drop down box who (the applicant, a family member, friend, etc.) contacted the screening agency to refer this person for a Screen.
-If the screen is being completed as an annual screen, "2-Rescreen" from the drop down box.
+Select from the drop-down box who (the applicant, a family member, friend, etc.) contacted the screening agency to refer this person for a functional screen.
+If the screen is being completed as an annual screen, select "Rescreen" from the drop-down box.

-Select the primary source (person) for screen information from the drop down box.
-If the primary source is not listed, select other and fill in the other box.
+Select the primary source (person) for screen information from the drop-down menu.
+If the primary source is not listed, select “other” and fill in the other box.

-Select the place where the screen was conducted from the drop down box.
+Select the place where the screen was conducted from the drop-down menu.

-“Person's current residence” includes private homes, residential facilities, or nursing homes.
+“Person's current residence” includes private homes, residential facilities, and nursing homes.

-“Nursing home” includes ICF-IIDs and FDDs.
+“Nursing home” includes intermediate care facilities for individuals with intellectual disabilities (ICF-IIDs) and facilities for persons with developmental disabilities (FDDs).
 Select “nursing home” if the nursing home is not the consumer's primary residence (i.e., they have a permanent residence elsewhere).
 If the nursing home is the consumer's primary residence, select “person's current residence” instead.
 We know that this question is not always easy to answer and rely on screeners' experience and expertise to select the most accurate answer.

-“Temporary residence (non-institutional)” is intended for instances when consumer is staying with family or friends temporarily, for instance to recuperate from an illness or surgery.
-It also includes temporary stays in residential facilities, such as respite in a CBRF.
-Do not select this if the person is in an institution such as hospital or nursing home.
+“Temporary residence (non-institutional)” is intended for instances when the consumer is staying with family or friends temporarily, for instance to recuperate from an illness or surgery.
+It also includes temporary stays in residential facilities, such as respite in a community-based residential facility (CBRF).
+Do not select this if the person is in an institution such as a hospital or nursing home.

-If you select “Other" please write a description such as Resource Center or county office.
+If you select “Other,” please write a description, such as aging and disability resource center or county office.

 Check ALL that apply.

 Private insurance includes employer-sponsored insurances (e.g., an HMO) available as a job benefit.
-BadgerCare and MAPP are forms of Medicaid.
+BadgerCare and the Medicaid Purchase Plan (MAPP) are forms of Medicaid.
 If the person is on BadgerCare or MAPP, enter this information under Medicaid with the number, and put a comment about this information in the Notes section.